Scaffolders design, construct and remove scaffolding around buildings and other structures such as bridges.

 Chris: There’s neat people in this industry, the construction industry.
 Generally people that are positive, they’re progressive, they’re building things, and whether you want to follow the field, to come through to become an advanced scaffolder, or whether you want to own your own company, the opportunities are endless in scaffolding.

 Brant: It’s been pretty good, eh.
 I had a good experience here.
 Meeting new people, it’s just been an all-round good experience.

 To become a scaffolder you need to start as a trainee under the supervision of a qualified scaffolder and gain a New Zealand Certificate in Scaffolding.
-The New Zealand Certificates are available at Levels 3, 4 and 5.
+New Zealand Certificates in scaffolding are available at Levels 3, 4 and 5.

 - The Skills Organisation website - industry training information on scaffolding qualifications

-- Scaffolding, Access and Rigging New Zealand website - information about scaffolding training
+- Scaffolding, Access and Rigging New Zealand website - information on scaffolding training

 Year 11 and 12 students can learn more about the construction industry and gain relevant skills by doing a National Certificate in Building, Construction and Allied Trades (Levels 1 and 2) through the BConstructive programme.

 For Year 11 to 13 students, the Gateway programme is a good way to gain industry experience.